-Get a head start on what comes next.
-Spend a semester or a year of study at the Middlebury Institute of International Studies at Monterey and start your master’s degree before you graduate from Middlebury College.
+Spend a semester or year of study at the Middlebury Institute of International Studies at Monterey and start your master’s degree before you graduate from college.

-The Middlebury Institute of International Studies at Monterey is a community committed to preparing students for professional roles in cross-cultural, multilingual environments.
+The Middlebury Institute of International Studies prepares students for professional roles in cross-cultural, multilingual environments.

 Enhance your undergraduate degree with graduate courses in the following: